-1) You might be wondering where do we get the data from?
-As the USA market is one the largest and most liquid in the world, all other markets always follow its trend.
+1) 1) You might be wondering where we get the data from.
+The USA market is one of the largest and most liquid in the world, meaning other markets follow its lead.
+Therefore, we take information from CME Group Inc. - the largest North American financial derivatives market that is built by combining the leading exchanges in Chicago and New York.
 Therefore we take information from CME Group Inc. - the largest North American financial derivatives market, built by combining the leading exchanges in Chicago and New York.

 2) The subjects of our analysis are futures (contract for future delivery) on lumber, over the past 50 years (1972-2021).

 3) Reading the data from the chart might be tricky, so here is some guidance.

 1 lot of the futures/contract = 100,000 footboards = ~2.36 m3 of lumber.

 So, for example, 100$/83€ for 1 lot corresponds to ~42$/35€ for 1 m3,